SyncfusionExamples/Getting-started-with-Syncfusion-Grid-component-in-Streamlit-app/README.md

 ## Set up the Streamlit project environment

-A recommended approach for beginning with Streamlit framework is to create Python environment with [venv](https://docs.python.org/3/library/venv.html).
+A recommended approach for beginning with Streamlit framework is to create a Python environment with [venv](https://docs.python.org/3/library/venv.html).
 To create a new Python environment, use the following command.

 ```bash
 python -m venv my-project
 ```

-Using the above command will create a Python virtual evnironment.
+Using the above command will create a Python virtual environment.

-Upon completing the aforementioned step to create the `my-project`, run the following command to install Streamlit:
+Upon completing the aforementioned step to create `my-project`, run the following command to install Streamlit:

 ```bash
 cd my-project